zeshan-ops/projecto/docs/design/softwareDesignDocument.md

 #### Controller
 The controller is responsible for taking user input, parsing it, verifying it and then communicating with the model + data and view to perform the appropriate actions.
+It will be built using the *Command pattern*.

 The commands of Projecto can be split into three categories which follow similar steps: